Protein Pancake Breakfast Sandwiches (Gluten-Free)

 Step 1: Make the Pancake Batter

 Add 1/2 cup Greek yogurt, 2 tablespoons maple syrup, 3 tablespoons light olive oil, 1/3 cup milk, 1 teaspoon vanilla extract, and 2 eggs to a large bowl.
 Whisk until well blended and smooth.
 Add 1/2 cup oat flour, 1/4 cup gluten-free flour, 1/4 cup vanilla protein powder, 2 teaspoons baking powder, 2 teaspoons psyllium husk, and 1/4 teaspoon salt.
 Whisk until smooth with no lumps.
-Let the batter rest for 10 minutes – it will thicken slightly during this time.
-Add more milk to it, 1 tablespoon at a time, until it is a pourable consistency.
+Let the batter rest for 10 minutes.
+The batter will thicken as the oat flour and psyllium hydrate.
+Add more milk, 1 tablespoon at a time, until the batter pours easily but isn’t runny.

 Adding the dry ingredients to the pancake batter in a mixing bowl.